domRiddle/ASF/Configuration.md

 `HandleOfflineMessages` - `bool` type with default value of `false`.
 When `FarmOffline` feature is enabled, bot is not able to receive commands in usual way, as it's not logged into Steam Community.
 To overcome this problem, ASF has also support for Steam offline messages that can be activated here.
 If you use `FarmOffline` on your alt accounts, you can consider switching this property to `true` in order to still be able to send commands to your offline bots, and receive responses.
 Keep in mind that this feature is based on offline steam messages, and receiving them automatically marks them as read, therefore this option is NOT recommended for primary accounts, as ASF will be forced to read and mark all offline messages as received in order to listen for offline commands - this affects also offline messages from your friends that are not ASF commands.

 It's also worth mentioning that this option is basically a hack that might, or might not work correctly, based on whether Steam network actually will save those unread messages as offline messages in the first place.
 We've already seen many situations when it did not, so it's entirely possible that your bot won't receive your commands regardless, unless you disable `FarmOffline` altogether.
 If you're unsure whether you want this feature enabled or not, keep it with default value of `false`.

 ***

+`HoursUntilCardDrops` - `byte` type with default value of `3`.
+This property defines if account has card drops restricted, and if yes, for how many initial hours.
+Restricted card drops means that account is not receiving any card drops from given game until the game is played for at least `HoursUntilCardDrops` hours.
+Unfortunately there is no magical way to detect that, so ASF relies on you.
+This property affects cards farming algorithm that will be used.
+Setting this property properly will maximize profits and minimize time required for cards to be farmed.
+Remember that there is no obvious answer whether you should use one or another value, since it fully depends on your account.
+It seems that older accounts which never asked for refund have unrestricted card drops, so they should use a value of `0`, while new accounts and those who did ask for refund have restricted card drops with a value of `3`.
+This is however only theory, and should not be taken as a rule.
+The default value for this property was set based on "lesser evil" and majority of use cases.

+***